Groups helping people affected by pandemic

 • Hope Southern Indiana, 1200 Bono Road, New Albany

 Food pantry open from 9 a.m. to 3:15 p.m., Monday through Friday.
 It is currently operating as a drive thru service.
 Must show Floyd County ID and provide number in household.
-You can receive full basket once a month and bread and poultry once a week.
+You can receive a few groceries once a month and bread and produce once a week.
 Homeless can visit daily.

 • Floyd County YMCA, 33 State St., New Albany, is opening its facility for the public to use the shower rooms, Mondays, Wednesdays and Fridays, noon to 4 p.m. and on Tuesdays from 3 to 6 p.m.